mgai/nodejs-mastercourse-learning/rest-api/README.md

 2. `end` event, **ALWAYS** be emitted regardless of the existence of the payload.

 By setting `Content-Type: application/json` with the `res.setHeader()` call, the client who understands JSON can now parse the return instead of treating it as raw string.

+Use `typeof() == '...'` to check if the variable is set.

+Leverage `process.env.NODE_ENV` for environment context setting.

+`process.env` contains all the environment variables, as the name suggests.